 HOW WILL PRESIDENT BIDEN HELP ADVANCE THE GLOBAL GOALS?

-Here’s how Joe Biden’s first policies will have a positive impact on our planet
+Here’s how Joe Biden’s first 100 days in office have made our planet a better place

 The signs are looking good.
 Joe Biden has already pledged to spend his first few days in office making a big positive impact, including reversing a whole host of policies put in place by his predecessor Donald Trump.
 Biden’s four areas of focus are the pandemic, the economic crisis, the climate crisis and the racial inequality crisis.